EricLafortune/VideoTools/docs/ConvertWavToLpc.md

     java ConvertWavToLpc -tms5200 -minfrequency 50 -maxfrequency 250 speech.wav speech.lpc

-Then convert the LPC coefficients back to a sound file, in order to check the quality of the results:

-    java ConvertLpcToWav -tms5200 -analog -precise speech.lpc check.wav

 You can convert the LPC coefficients to a WAV sound file, in order to quickly check the quality of the speech in any audio player: